sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform2.svg'</img>

-The *Transposition* block can be used to make larger shifts in pitch.
+The *Adjust-transposition* block can be used to make larger shifts in pitch.
 To shift an entire octave, transpose by 12 half-steps up. -12 will shift an octave down.